 what is keto diet ? is this diet really good for weight loss??

-What is keto-diet?
-How it works?
+What is the keto diet?
+How does it work?

-Hello everyone, I'm Dietician Abhilasha Today I am talking about keto diet,How it works & what is its cons & pros.
+How it works & what its cons & pros.

 Keto-Diet-:

-The ketogenic diet is a very low carb, high fat diet that shares many similarities with the Atkins and low carb diets.
+The ketogenic diet is a very low-carb, high-fat diet that shares many similarities with the Atkins and low-carb diets.

 When this happens, your body becomes incredibly efficient at burning fat for energy.
 It also turns fat into ketones in the liver, which can supply energy for the brain.

-Ketogenic diet (KD) is defined as a high-fat, low-carbohydrate diet, with adequate protein content, which makes the body utilize fat, rather than carbohydrate, as a preferred energy substrate.
+A ketogenic diet (KD) is defined as a high-fat, low-carbohydrate diet, with adequate protein content, which makes the body utilize fat, rather than carbohydrate, as a preferred energy substrate.

 In a carbohydrate-replete person,